Cyber Security Awareness Training for Employees

 Security Software Usage | 28.5% | 84.0% | 194% |

-How Keepnet's Cyber Security Awareness Training Reduce the Risks?
+How Keepnet's Cyber Security Awareness Training for Employees Reduce the Risks?

 Keepnet's cyber security training reduces the risks with the approach to securing employee behavior.
 Keepnet launches tailored phishing simulation tests — such as email phishing, vishing, smishing, quishing, MFA phishing, and callback phishing.
 These phishing tests are coupled with automated security awareness training tailored to each employee's behavior.
 If an employee interacts incorrectly with a simulated phishing attempt, they are automatically enrolled in targeted employee cyber training.